Well-posedness for mean-field evolutions arising in superconductivity: Appendix: Proof of the preliminary results

-\subsubsection{Acknowledgements}
+\subsection{Acknowledgements}

 The work of the author is supported by F.R.S.-FNRS (Belgian National Fund for Scientific Research) through a Research Fellowship.
-The author would also like to thank his PhD advisor Sylvia Serfaty for useful comments on this work.
+The author would like to thank his PhD advisor Sylvia Serfaty as well as two anonymous referees for valuable comments and suggestions on this work.